GerrySant/multimodalhugs/docs/models/multimodal_embedder/MultiModalEmbedderModel.md

 **MultiModalEmbedderModel: A Transformer-based multimodal model.**

-This model extends `transformers.PreTrainedModel`, integrating visual and textual inputs using a feature extractor, a Visual-Language Mapper (VL Mapper), and a backbone Transformer model.
+This model extends `transformers.PreTrainedModel`, integrating visual and textual inputs using a feature extractor, a Multimodal Mapper (Multimodal Mapper), and a backbone Transformer model.

 </p>